Thomas-George-T/thomas-george-t.github.io/content/project/Regression-on-Personal-Health-Data/index.md

 ---
 title: Regression on Personal Health Data
-summary: Predicting the cost of treatment and insurance using regression by leveraging personal health data.
+summary: Predicting the cost of treatment and insurance using Machine Learning.
 tags:
 - Regression
 - Machine Learning